Nulltoast00/glint-linux/README.md

 2. Flash your USB drive **(Minimum 8GB)**.
 Its reccomended to use **Ventoy** for this.
 3. (if you used Ventoy) Drag and drop the 'glint-linux.iso' file into your Ventoy drive.
 4. Reboot your machine and spam your boot key (could be F9,F10,F12 whatever depending on your hardware)
+5. *MUST* connect to an internet connection.
-5. Click "Enable Glint" on your desktop to install all optimizations/features and apps.
+6. Click "Enable Glint" on your desktop to install all optimizations/features and apps.
 Ensure your drive is formatted to the **Btrfs** file system.

+*Note:* The core utilities, apps and all that aren't actually on the base installation.
+So that means if you want your audio and other optimizations, you have to click the "Enable Glint" icon on the desktop.

 *Note for External Game Drives:* Install **Flatseal** from the software store, select Steam/Lutris, scroll to **Filesystems**, and grant permission to `/run/media` to read games off secondary storage pools without re-downloading them.